 Ever wondered what people think of your recruitment website?

-My unbiased independent review may help
+My totally independent review may help

 Whether you want it to be all singing and dancing, or it's there simply to serve as an online brochure, impress potential clients or woo candidates, your presence on the web has to make a good first and lasting impression.
 And yet, so many organisations focus more on the bells & whistles - the functionality, rather than the content, message and look of their site.

 As well as having been presented with a 'template' to fill with words on many occasions, I've heard stories of a 'sister's boyfriend's mate' who 'knows a bit about the web' building a company's website because he was cheap.
 I've also known of instances where a technical wizard with no creativity has been entrusted to produce the finished product, design and all.
-And, last but not least, tales about web design firms taking ages to fail to come up with something that the client was happy with, only to present them, not with a finished website, but a hefty bill for their troubles.
+And, last but not least, tales about the occasional web design firm taking weeks to fail to come up with something that the client was happy with, only to present them, not with a finished website, but a hefty bill for their troubles.

-You'll get an unbiased, objective opinion
+You'll get an unbiased opinion

 If you have any concerns about the layout, content or look of your website, it makes eminent sense to get an unbiased review done by a creative professional.
 You may discover you need nothing doing to your site at all.
 Alternatively, you might need to ask your Webmaster to make a few minor tweaks here and there - maybe to the typeface, layout, positioning of certain elements and the menu bar.
 Or perhaps you'll need to consider an overhaul, but still be able to use a lot of the information that's already there on the site.